gvwilson/sensibleadventures/nardica/nardica.md

-Even as she dismissed the thought---no one could write that much, that fast, or that badly---the dark man stepped back, his face now polite and smiling.
+Even as she dismissed the thought---no one could write that much, that fast, or that badly---the Reclamation man stepped back, his face now polite and smiling.
 He gestured at one of the smaller video carpets hanging on a display rack beside him as if to say,